jorsanpe/cpmbits/docs/documentation/project-structure.md

 ## Bits

-CPM `bits` are the main way of sharing code between CPM projects.
+cpm `bits` are the main way of sharing code between cpm projects.
 All bits are installed under the `bits` directory.
 That directory should not be included as part of the project VCS, as it's automatically managed by `cpm`.

 ## Tests

-When testing, CPM will find for files matching the `test_*.cpp` pattern and will consider them as test suites.
-Each test suite will be compiled separately as a binary application and run.
-CPM leaves the choice of the testing framework to the developer.
+When testing, cpm will find for files matching the `test_*.cpp` pattern and will consider them as test suites.
+Each test suite will be compiled separately as a binary application and run. cpm leaves the choice of the testing framework to the developer.

-CPM is developed jointly with CPM Hub, which is both the bits repository and the first CPM project.
-In turn, CPM Hub is using [Cest](https://github.com/cegonse/cest), so there's good synergy between them.
+cpm is developed jointly with cpm-hub, which is both the bits repository and the first cpm project.
+In turn, cpm-hub is using [cest](https://github.com/cegonse/cest){:target="_blank"}, so there's good synergy between them.